patricklafrance/wmfnext-shell/README.md

 A navigation item must have a `to` and `content` props.
 The `content` prop can be a `string` value or a `React element`.

-Let's focus on the navigation items registered by the static module (_"static-1 - register.tsx"_) as there are many "special" cases shown there.
+Let's focus on the navigation items registered by the static module as there are many features shown there.

 The first thing to notice is that _"Static1/Page 3"_ as a `priority` prop.
 The `priority` props allow a module to have a say in the order at which the navigation item will be rendered.
 The higher the priority, the highest the navigation item will be rendered.
 Still, the priority will only hint the host application about the module preference.
 It's up to the host application to choose the final rendering order of the navigation items.